calarts/thetonalligand.com/content/research/_index.md

 - Cells perform complex computations on combinations of BMP ligands
 - A mathematical model shows how computations arise from receptor-ligand promiscuity
 - A single cell type can perform different computations on different ligand pairs
-- Changes in receptor profiles can reprogram the computations
+- Changes in receptor profiles can reprogram the computations.